-- Keep them trimmed so they do not obstruct the highway or cover road signs.
+- keep them trimmed so they do not obstruct the highway or cover road signs

-- Use warning signs on all approaches if carrying out extensive work.
+- use warning signs on all approaches if carrying out extensive work

-- Do not throw debris into the path of traffic and remove it from the road, verge and drains.
+- do not throw debris into the path of traffic and remove it from the road, verge and drains

-If trees, shrubs and hedges from private land interfere with the safe use of the highway, we can serve a notice on a landowner requiring them to take appropriate action.
+If trees, shrubs and hedges from private land interfere with the safe use of the highway we can serve a notice on a landowner requiring them to take appropriate action.

 5 Trees on private property

-If you have trees on your land, please note the following advice:
+If you have trees on your land:

-- Have them regularly inspected for safety by a competent person.
+- have them regularly inspected for safety by a competent person

-- Manage them appropriately to prevent them from obstructing the highway or its infrastructure.
+- manage them appropriately to prevent them from obstructing the highway or its infrastructure.

 - use a recognised contractor conversant with the legislation and procedures if tree maintenance requires working on the highway